 Eleonora Sears pioneered women’s sports in the way only a Boston blueblood could.
 When she took up long-distance walking from Boston to Newport, R.I., her chauffeur followed at a discreet distance with a thermos and sandwiches.

-Eleonora Sears was a model of social decorum in the mansions of the rich, but on the athletic field she shattered the rules during the first half of the 20th century.
+Eleonora Sears was a model of social decorum in the mansions of the rich.
+On the athletic field, however, she shattered the rules during the first half of the 20th century.
 She rode horses in pants, crashed men-only squash courts and shocked tennis spectators by playing in rolled-up sleeves.
+During her lifetime, she accumulated 240 trophies.

 She succeeded in sports when it wasn’t thought important for women to succeed.
 “Sports were never seen as a proving ground for women, but Eleo made it a proving ground,” said her biographer, Peggy Miller Franck.